keefo/NeewerLite/README.md

 This isn't "volume goes up, brightness goes up."
 This is real-time audio analysis driving real-time light design.
 And it's built into a free, open-source menu bar app.

 **3. Automation Built In** — Every command has a URL scheme.
 Script it, shortcut it, voice-control it.
 Say "Meow" and your lights turn on.
 Press a Stream Deck button and your key light shifts from warm to cool.
 This isn't just an app — it's a control node for your entire lighting rig.

+**4. Your AI Can Now Control Your Lights** — NeewerLite runs an MCP server.
+Connect Claude, OpenClaw, or any compatible AI assistant to it — then just describe what you want.
+No scripts.
+No commands to memorize.
+The AI figures out the rest.

 ## Install